SuperOfficeDocs/superoffice-docs/docs/en/marketing/learn/editor/drag-and-drop/customize-for-mobile.md

 language: en
 ---

-# Customize the message for display on mobile devices
+# Customise the message for display on mobile devices

-The message is automatically customized for display on smaller screens.
+The message is automatically customised for display on smaller screens.

 Click **Mobile** ( ![icon][img1] ) in the global menu to see what the appearance is like on a smart phone.
 You can also click a section in the message and click **Mobile** ( ![icon][img1] ) under **Content** in the side-panel.